LeonAksman/LeonAksman.github.io/index.md

 I'm interested understanding how Alzheimer's disease and related dementias progress over time.

-In my research I use a variety of different types of data with a major focus on neuroimaging (MRI and PET) along with data derived from cognitive testing, dementia risk factor measures (health, lifestyle, environment) and biofluids such as blood and cerebrospinal fluid (CSF).
-I combine this data with computational models from both statistics and machine learning to model various aspects of dementia risk and progression.
+In my research I use a variety of different types of data with a major focus on collecting and analyzing neuroimaging data and combining it with cognitive testing, dementia risk factor measures (health, lifestyle, environment) and biofluids such as blood and cerebrospinal fluid (CSF).
+I combine this multi-modal data with computational models from both statistics and machine learning to model various aspects of dementia risk and progression.
 These days, I work a lot on understanding how modifiable dementia risk factors influence dementia-related neurodegenerative and cerebrovascular pathologies, particularly in understudied populations.

 Ongoing/past projects I've worked on: